 Excelsior College offers a special transcript service in cooperation with NCCRS.
 Through the Excelsior College Transcript Service, your NCCRS courses or exams will be listed for college credit on an official transcript of Excelsior College.
 Since colleges and universities more readily award credit for courses listed on a regionally accredited college or university transcript, this service has proven very helpful in promoting the acceptance of the credit recommendations.
 The Transcript Service also relieves you of the record processing necessary to maintain and issue NCCRS course transcripts for your students.
 Once you submit your course records to Excelsior College, they maintain transcripts and send them to colleges at each student's request.
 Excelsior College charges a one-time set-up fee of $2,000 regardless of the number of course listings.
 See application materials for more information about the service and transcript request fees:

-For more information about the Excelsior College Transcript Service, please contact Amanda Cosgriff, Senior Registration and Records Associate, Excelsior College Transcript Service, at 888-647-2388, ext 141 or NCCRS@excelsior.edu.
+For more information about the Excelsior College Transcript Service, please contact Amanda Cosgriff, Senior Registration and Records Associate, Excelsior College Transcript Service, at 888-647-2388, ext 141.

 Instructors are eligible to benefit from any credit recommendation established for courses they teach, provided they are involved in some way in curriculum and examination development and revision and provided they have not taken the actual course and already benefited from the credit recommendation.
 When submitting transcripts to colleges on behalf of instructors, you may wish to indicate a grade of P-I for Pass-Instructor.
 A footnote on the transcript (or through a separate cover letter) should expressly note that this individual is the instructor for the course and that NCCRS vouches that instructors are eligible for the credit recommendations established for the course.
 It is always helpful when sending transcripts to include a copy of the CCRS Online webpage for your organization.

-NCCRS credit recommendations are revalidated every five years, unless significant changes prompt an earlier review.
+NCCRS reevaluates courses every five years to determine if current credit recommendations should be extended.
+If significant changes are made, that may prompt an earlier review.
 Preparation for the five-year review is similar to that for the initial evaluation session and involves the same documentation, except that the evaluation team may wish to look back over the intervening five years.
 Record keeping is essential to document how each course has been administered during this time.
 Please keep a representative sample of student completed and graded work for three students from a variety of sections of each course per year, representing a range of grades from acceptable to unacceptable performance.
 These samples should be kept for five years and set aside for the team's review at the five-year revalidation visit.
 After that next visit, you may purge your files and begin the process over again.
 NCCRS requires that class rosters and student records, showing the actual grade each student received for successful completion of a course, be retained indefinitely, and at least during the time that the organization is a member of NCCRS.